Warwick, Rhode Island

-Warwick (/ˈwɒrɪk/ WORR-ik or /ˈwɔːrwɪk/ WOR-wik) is a city in Kent County, Rhode Island, the third largest city in the state with a population of 82,823 at the 2020 census.
-It is located approximately 12 mi south of downtown Providence, Rhode Island, 63 mi southwest of Boston, Massachusetts, and 171 mi northeast of New York City.
+Warwick (/ˈwɒrɪk/ WORR-ik or /ˈwɔːrwɪk/ WOR-wik) is a city in Kent County, Rhode Island, United States, and is the third-largest city in the state, with a population of 82,823 at the 2020 census.
+Warwick is located approximately 12 mi south of downtown Providence, Rhode Island, 63 mi southwest of Boston, Massachusetts, and 171 mi northeast of New York City.

 Warwick was founded by Samuel Gorton in 1642 and has witnessed major events in American history.
 It was decimated during King Philip's War (1675–1676) and was the site of the Gaspee Affair, the first act of armed resistance against the British, preceding even the Boston Tea Party, and a significant prelude to the American Revolution.
 Warwick was also the home of Revolutionary War General Nathanael Greene, George Washington's second-in-command, and Civil War General George S. Greene, a hero of the Battle of Gettysburg.

 Today, it is home to Rhode Island's main airport, T. F. Green Airport, which serves the Providence area and also functions as a reliever for Logan International Airport in Boston, Massachusetts.
+Warwick was also home to Rocky Point, which closed in 1995 and is now a state park.